 If you haven’t waved the idea of blogging off, we have something to offer

-Last month we announced the release of module which integrates WordPress and X-Cart.
+Last month we announced the release of module which integrates WordPress and X-Cart, so choosing the best eCommerce shopping cart plugin for WordPress is a no-brainer.
 Why WordPress?
 Because we share the opinion that WordPress is the gold standard of platforms for blogging due to both its native features and numerous plugins.

 Current WP stats looks convincing too ( click the image to the right to enlarge).